 A continuation of Chemistry 101.
-Prerequisite: CHEM 101.
+Prerequisite: CHEM 101 with a grade of "C" or better.

 103 Introductory Organic and Biochemistry

 A one-semester introduction to fundamentals and principles of organic chemistry and biochemistry including: hydrocarbons, alcohols, aldehydes, ketones, acids, acid derivatives, amines and amides, carbohydrates, lipids, proteins, enzymes, nucleic acids, fats and metabolism.
 This course is designed to prepare nursing students for pharmacology, microbiology and other courses.
 NOT suitable for science majors.
 Prerequisites: CHEM 100 or CHEM 102 with a grade of "C" or better.